qazwsxedcrfvtg14/Hack-Assembly-Language-Compiler/README.md

     * [Assembly Language Tricks for the HACK computer](http://www.dragonwins.com/domains/getteched/csm/CSCI410/references/hack.htm)

-* This is a simple compiler that can complier from JLang to Hack Assembly.
+* This is a simple compiler that can compile JLang to Hack Assembly.

 * This compiler implement these functions:
     * assembly optimization